daremat/es6-epf/README.md

  - [ ] I am able to choose other reporters and browsers for Karma

 ## Step 5 - Memory management
-topics: web storage usage, cookies
+> web storage usage, cookies

 In this section we will improve the end view by displaying the last performance of the user in a table.